Henryk Kocój

-Henryk Kocój (born 1931 in Oświęcim) is a Polish historian.
-Professor of the Silesian University, he specializes in the Polish history of the 17th and 18th century, in particular, the history of the Constitution of 3 May, Great Sejm, and the partitions of Poland.
+Henryk Kocój (3 March 1931 – 4 November 2024) was a Polish historian.
+Professor of the Silesian University, he specialised in the Polish history of the 17th and 18th century, in particular, the history of the Constitution of 3 May, Great Sejm, and the partitions of Poland.

-Henryk Kocój was born in Oświęcim.
+Henryk Kocój was born in Oświęcim on 3 March 1931.
 He studied at the Jagiellonian University.
+He died on 4 November 2024, at the age of 93.